 - Avoid continuous electric fetal monitoring during labor.
 Studies show that EFM can increase the chance of cesarean by up to one-third.

 - Ask for recommendations on turning a breech baby, and actively attempt these if necessary.

 - Avoid induction if possible.

-- Arrange for continuous labor support from a professional, like a doula.
-(Studies show that women with continuous labor support are 26% less likely to have a cesarean2).
+- Arrange for continuous labor support from a professional, like a midwife or doula.
+(Studies show that women with continuous labor support are 26% less likely to have a cesarean).

 Complied using the following sources:

 - ACOG: Nation’s Ob-Gyns Take Aim at Preventing Cesareans